Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Model description, main results, and related open problems

 It is further predicted in \cite[Section~7.1]{hutchcroft-critical-cluster-volume} that one still gets the \erdos scaling limit when $\alpha=4d/3$.
 However, the mass and the distance scaling for the maximal components, instead of being $L^{2nd/3}$ and $L^{nd/3}$ as in \eqref{eqn:65}, will possibly have some correction factors.
 We believe that Conjecture~\ref{conj:HL-summable-kernel} can be proved, at least for $\alpha$ in a suitable subset of $(d,\, 4d/3]$, with the help of our main universality theorem stated in Theorem~\ref{thm:gen-2} below.

-When $\alpha\in(d,\, 4d/3]$, the number of `long' cycles (i.e., those with lengths of the order of $L^{nd/3} = |\Lambda_n|^{1/3}$) in each of the maximal components of $\HL_{\sss\Lambda_n}(\beta_c J)$ is expected to form a tight sequence (as is also observed in critical percolation on the high dimensional discrete torus \cite{hofstad-sapozhnikov}).
-However, there will, in addition, be many `short' cycles with length $o_P(L^{nd/3})$ in the maximal components (in fact, there will be many triangles), and the number of such short cycles in each maximal component will tend to infinity in distribution.
-The situation is different for $\alpha\in(0, 2d/3)$ in that only `long' cycles are found in the maximal components; this is the content of the next result.
+For $\alpha\in(d,\, 4d/3)$ and $i\geq 1$, the $i$-th maximal component of $\HL_{\sss\Lambda_n}(\beta_c J)$, with the intrinsic distance scaled by $L^{-nd/3}$, is expected to converge to $\crit_i(0)$ which has a finite (random) number of cycles; see Section~\ref{sec:1} for the construction the spaces $\crit_i(\cdot)$.
+Loosely speaking, the number of ``long'' cycles (i.e., those with lengths of the order of $L^{nd/3} = |\Lambda_n|^{1/3}$) in each of the maximal components of $\HL_{\sss\Lambda_n}(\beta_c J)$ is expected to form a tight sequence, if the ``number'' of such cycles is suitably defined.
+(As mentioned in Section~\ref{sec:intro}, a similar tightness result for the number of long cycles in critical nearest neighbor/spread-out percolation on the high dimensional discrete torus was proved in \cite{hofstad-sapozhnikov}.)
+However, there will, in addition, be many ``short'' cycles with length $o_P(L^{nd/3})$ in the maximal components (in fact, there will be many triangles), and the number of such short cycles in each maximal component will tend to infinity in distribution.
+The situation is different for $\alpha\in(0, 2d/3)$ in that only long cycles are found in the maximal components; this is the content of the next result.